fac21/safia-timer/README.md

   - [x] Set pomodoro interval (0-60minutes)- default set to 25minutes.
   - [x] Set short break (0-60minutes)- default set to 5 minutes.
   - [x] Set long break (0-60minutes)- default set to 30 minutes.
-  - [] A START button, which when pressed changes to STOP.
+  - [-] A START button, which when pressed changes to STOP.
   - [x] A INTERVAL box which shows 0/4 at  the start and increases with each interval.
 At 4/4 , long break is activated after which the interval re-sets to 0/4.
-  - [ ] Sounds
-    - [ ] ticking sound for pomodoro interval
-    - [ ] ringing bell sound when break starts
-    - [ ] ticking sound for short break
-    - [ ] ringing bell sound when short break over
-    - [ ] ticking sound for long break starts
-    - [ ] ringing bell sound when long break over
-  - [ ] Vibrations when end of interval/break, along with ringing sound.
+  - [x] Bell at end of interval/break,
-  - [ ] Background color changes with pomodoro interval/break
+  - [x] Border color changes with pomodoro interval/break
+    - [-] Flashes red at 10second mark.

 -  I created a new repo in github, with a README.md file.
 I used SSH to git clone the repo in my local terminal
 -  I created a index.html and decided to add `style` and `script` tags instead of creating separate files.
 If the script code gets tolong I may create a separate `script.js` file.